JuanDavid006/twrp-klteactivexx/README.md

 It might not work with your device if you don't own the SM-G870W model.
 Use at your own risk.

-There's three variants for the Samsung Galaxy S5 Active "A" "W" and "F".
+There's three variants for the Samsung Galaxy S5 Active: "A" "W" and "F".
 The latter one being the most popular and the most maintained, and the "A" variant has a locked bootloader sooo...

 Supported Device List: